gelodefaultbrain/portfolio/README.md

 - GUI (Graphical User Interface) tool that scrapes products from [ebay.com.au](https://www.ebay.com.au/)

   This tool scrapes data from ``ebay.com.au`` search results.
 My client wanted to scrape data based from a query.
 To be more specific he wanted to scrape Watches ⌚😅
+  I was just a beginner during this moment so this project was a stepping stone for me to improve my web scrapers and applications.

   ![ebay au scraper](https://user-images.githubusercontent.com/55988471/213906882-cdb8bd46-deff-4f05-a033-c81ae9a778a2.png)